Russia poised to resume space station flights

 "The recent Soyuz failure reminds us that the very existence of the space station is now in jeopardy," George Sowers, vice president of business development for United Launch Alliance, a joint venture of Lockheed Martin Corp and Boeing Co said on Wednesday during a Congressional hearing on NASA's Commercial Crew Program.

-"We're reliant on a single, fragile lifeline that we have little insight into or control over."
+"We're reliant into a single, fragile lifeline that we have little insight into or control over."

 The United States spent more than 10 years building the station, which is as large as a five-bedroom house, to conduct research and test new technologies in the unique environment of microgravity.

-(Additional reporting by Alissa de Carbonnel in Moscow; Editing by Tom Brown and Paul Simao)
+(Additional reporting by Alissa de Carbonnel in Moscow; Editing by Tom Browm)